HarshUdar18/To-do-list/README.md

-# To-do-list
-Built a responsive to-do list web app with HTML, CSS, and JS.
-Features include task management, local storage, and a user-friendly interface.
-Certainly!
-Here's a description for your to-do list web application project:

----

 ## To-Do List Web Application

 This project is a fully functional to-do list web application designed to streamline task management with a clean and intuitive interface.
 Built using HTML, CSS, and JavaScript, it offers essential features for creating, editing, deleting, and marking tasks as completed.